alimeshkat/hack-to-kotlin/recipes/5-controller/Recipe.md

 ---
 ![light-bulb](../sources/png/light-bulb-xs.png)
-Maybe you have noted that the `ErrorMessageMapper` is converted to an `object` instead of a class.
+Maybe you noticed that the `ErrorMessageMapper` is converted to an `object` instead of a class.
 That is because in the `Java` class consist only out of `static` methods, and IntelliJ converts it into a singleton i.e.`object`.
 ---